Intellivision: Intellivision II

 In the spring of 1983, Mattel introduced the Intellivision II, a cheaper, more compact redesign of the original, that was designed to be less expensive to manufacture and service, with updated styling.
 It also had longer controller cords.
-The Intellivision II was initially released without a pack-in game but was later packaged with BurgerTime in the United States and Lock'N'Chase in Canada.
-In 1984 the Digiplay Intellivision II was introduced in Brazil.
+The Intellivision II was initially released without a pack-in game but was later packaged with BurgerTime in the United States and Lock 'n' Chase in Canada.
+In 1984, the Digiplay Intellivision II was introduced in Brazil.
 Brazil was the only country outside North America to have the redesigned Intellivision II.

-Using an external AC Adapter (16.2VAC), consolidating some ICs, and taking advantage of relaxed FCC emission standards, the Intellivision II has a significantly smaller footprint than the original.
+Using an external AC Adapter (16.2V AC), consolidating some ICs, and taking advantage of relaxed FCC emission standards, the Intellivision II has a significantly smaller footprint than the original.
 The controllers, now detachable, have a different feel, with plastic rather than rubber side buttons and a flat membrane keypad.
 Users of the original Intellivision missed the ability to find keypad buttons by the tactile feel of the original controller bubble keypad.

 One functional difference was the addition of a video input to the cartridge port, added specifically to support the System Changer, an accessory also released in 1983 by Mattel that played Atari 2600 cartridges through the Intellivision.
 The Intellivision hand controllers could be used to play Atari 2600 games.
 The System Changer also had two controller ports compatible with Atari joysticks.
 The original Intellivision required a hardware modification, a service provided by Mattel, to work with the System Changer.
 Otherwise the Intellivision II was promoted to be compatible with the original.

 It was discovered that a few Coleco Intellivision games did not work on the Intellivision II.
-Mattel secretly changed the Exec internal ROM program in an attempt to lock out third party games.
+Mattel secretly changed the Exec internal ROM program in an attempt to lock out third-party games.
 A few of Coleco's early games were affected but the 3rd party developers quickly figured out how to get around it.
 Mattel's own Electric Company Word Fun, however, will not run on the Intellivision II due to this change.
 In an unrelated issue but also due to Exec changes, Super Pro Football experiences a minor glitch where the quarterback does not appear until after the ball is hiked.
 There were also some minor changes to the sound chip (AY-3-8914A/AY-3-8916) affecting sound effects in some games.
 Programmers at Mattel discovered the audio differences and avoided the problem in future games.